 Director of Athletics

-This is Seamus Brophy's tenth year of teaching and his sixth at St. Patrick's.
-He competed at the highest level himself at John Hay High School, where he was, All League, All Section, captain and MVP of the football team in 1994 and captain, MVP, All League, All Section, and All-American in lacrosse in 1995.
-He received his bachelors degree from SUNY Purchase and his master of arts from Manhattanville College and spent five years teaching at Rye Country Day School before coming to St. Patrick's.
+This is Seamus Brophy's eleventh year of teaching and his sixth at St. Patrick's.
+He competed at the highest level himself at John Jay High School, where he was, All League, All Section, captain and MVP of the football team in 1994 and captain, MVP, All League, All Section, and All-American in lacrosse in 1995.
+He received his bachelors degree from SUNY Purchase and his master of artsin teaching from Manhattanville College and spent five years teaching at Rye Country Day School before coming to St. Patrick's.

 Assistant Director of Athletics